 Lulama Wolf (b.
 1993) is a visual artist who lives and works in Johannesburg, South Africa.

-At the intersection of Neo-Expressionism and Modern African Art, Wolf interrogates the pre-colonial African experience through the contemporary mind by using smearing, scraping, and deep pigment techniques that were used in vernacular architecture, and the patterns created largely by women to decorate traditional African homes.
+At the intersection of Neo-Expressionism and Modern African Art, Wolf explores the pre-colonial African experience through a contemporary lens.
+Her process involves smearing, scraping, and employing deep pigment techniques inspired by vernacular architecture.
+These techniques often incorporate patterns traditionally created by women to decorate traditional African homes.

 History and the proof of life are the core concepts in her work.
 Where there has rarely prior been reference of life in black spirituality, she counters that narrative by creating two dimensional paintings to embody the simplicity and deep spiritual power of the native eye.
 Her motivation is both tender and protective of her imaginary world, and her symbolic view of how her world looks into an alternate universe.
 She is set on creating both a photographic and graphic experience, that morphs and shapeshifts into a higher dimensional plane.